skalenetwork/documentation/validators/fuji/fuji-versions.md

     It's also useful to check logs from node-cli `skale cli logs` from docker plugin `/var/log/docker-lvmpy/lvmpy.log` if there are any issues.

 4. You can install iptables-persistent using the following commands:
-    ```
+    ``` bash
     echo iptables-persistent iptables-persistent/autosave_v4 boolean true | sudo debconf-set-selections
     echo iptables-persistent iptables-persistent/autosave_v6 boolean true | sudo debconf-set-selections
     sudo apt install iptables-persistent -y
     ```
 5. You can install btrfs-progs, lsof, lvm2, psmisc packages using the following commands:
-    ```
+    ``` bash
     sudo apt install btrfs-progs lsof lvm2 psmisc lvm2
     ```
-5. You should run skale commands as superuser.
+6. You should run skale commands as superuser.

-6.  skale_sla container will be removed because it's deprecated for now.
+7.  skale_sla container will be removed because it's deprecated for now.

-7. Logs from removed containers are placed inside `.skale/log/.removed_containers`
+8. Logs from removed containers are placed inside `.skale/log/.removed_containers`

-8. Before `skale node update` make sure that your attached storage isn't mounted.
+9. Before `skale node update` make sure that your attached storage isn't mounted.

 * * *